1979 South Korean coup d'état: Mutiny

 On the evening of 12 December 1979, Chun, acting without authorization from President Choi, ordered the arrest of Jeong on allegations of involvement in the assassination of former President Park.
-Minister of National Defense Roh Jae-hyun fled from his position and brought his entire family to the Yongsan Garrison to seek protection in the U.S. embassy before being advised to go back to duty.
+Minister of National Defense Roh Jae-hyun fled from his position and brought his entire family to the Yongsan Garrison to seek protection in the U.S. embassy before being advised to return to duty.
 After reluctantly returning to the army command, he refused to order the arrest of Chun or other rebel generals.
 Instead, he ordered the arrest of Jeong to appease the rebels.
-Shortly thereafter, he resigned from politics.
+Shortly thereafter, he withdrew from politics.

-After Jeong's capture, the 29th Regiment of the 9th Division, along with the 1st Special Forces Brigade and 3rd Special Forces Brigade, invaded downtown Seoul to support the 30th and 33rd Capital Security Groups, which were loyal to Chun, resulting in a series of conflicts that broke out in the capital.
-Two of Jeong's allies, Major General Jang Tae-wan (Commander of Army Capital Security Command) and Major General Jeong Byeong-ju (Commander of Army Special Warfare Command), were also arrested by the rebelling troops.
+After Jeong's capture, the 29th Regiment of the 9th Division, along with the 1st and the 3rd Special Forces Brigade, invaded downtown Seoul to support the 30th and 33rd Capital Security Groups, which were loyal to Chun, resulting in a series of clashes that broke out in the capital.
+Two of Jeong's allies, Major General Jang Tae-wan (Commander of Army Capital Security Command) and Major General Jeong Byeong-ju (Commander of Army Special Warfare Command), were also arrested by the rebel troops.
 Major Kim Oh-rang, aide-de-camp of Jeong Byeong-ju, was killed during the gunfight.

-By the next morning, the Ministry of Defense and Army Headquarters were all occupied by the mutineers.
-Chun and his fellow graduates of the 11th class of the Korea Military Academy, such as Major General Roh Tae-woo, commanding general of the 9th Infantry Division and Major General Jeong Ho-yong, were in charge of the Korean ground forces.
-Chun's mutiny and the subsequent consolidation of power was assisted by the powerful private club of military officials known as Hanahoe.
-The South Korean navy and air force did not participate in the mutiny and Chun subsequently co-opted them following the success of the mutiny.
-In addition, the only ROKMC involvement in the coup were Jeong's residential guards, who engaged in armed confrontation with the 33rd MP.
-Chun became the de facto commander-in-chief rather than President Choi Kyu-hah.
+By the next morning, the Ministry of Defense and Army Headquarters were occupied by the mutineers.
+Chun and his fellow graduates of the 11th class of the Korea Military Academy, such as Major General Roh Tae-woo, commanding general of the 9th Infantry Division, and Major General Jeong Ho-yong, were in charge of the Korean ground forces.
+Chun's mutiny and the subsequent consolidation of power was aided by the powerful private club of military officials known as Hanahoe.
+The Navy and Air Force did not participate in the mutiny, but Chun subsequently co-opted them following its success.
+In addition, the only Marine Corps involvement in the coup was by Jeong's residential guards, who engaged in armed confrontation with the 33rd MP.
+Chun became the de facto commander-in-chief, rather than President Choi Kyu-hah.